ProteinsWebTeam/interpro-docs/docs/interpro.rst

 annotation of millions of GO terms across the protein sequence databases.

 InterPro integrates signatures from the following 13 member databases:
-CATH, CDD, HAMAP, MobiDB Lite, Panther, Pfam, PIRSF, PRINTS, Prosite, SFLD, SMART, SUPERFAMILY AND TIGRfams (the :doc:`InterPro consortium </databases>` section gives further information about the individual databases).
+CATH, CDD, HAMAP, MobiDB Lite, NCBIfam, Panther, Pfam, PIRSF, PRINTS, Prosite, SFLD, SMART, and SUPERFAMILY (the :doc:`InterPro consortium </databases>` section gives further information about the individual databases).

 The member databases use a variety of different methods to classify proteins.